paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-053-public-transportation.md

 ### Statutory Notes

 #### Repeal of Section
 Pub.
 L. 112–141, div.
 B, § 20030(e), July 6, 2012, 126 Stat.
-731, provided that, effective 3 years after the effective date of the final rules issued by the Secretary of Transportation under [section 5329(e) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section5329/e&num=0&edition=prelim), this section is repealed.
+731, provided that, effective 3 years after the effective date of the final rules (Apr.
+15, 2016) issued by the Secretary of Transportation under [section 5329(e) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section5329/e&num=0&edition=prelim) (see 81 F.R.
+14230), this section is repealed.

 | Historical and Revision Notes |  |  |
 | --- | --- | --- |